 Let’s dispel some myths surrounding low water pressure - especially as it pertains to water efficient shower heads.

-• Energy efficient showerheads reduce water pressure.
+- Water efficient showerheads reduce water pressure.
 FALSE.
 A low-flow showerhead equipped with an aerator may use less water, but this doesn’t mean sacrificing pressure.
 Aerators compress the water stream while mixing air into the flow, and when combined with a narrow opening, it gives the feeling of higher water pressure.
 Additionally, the aerator creates multiple small streams of water, which further adds to the feeling of higher water pressure.

-• Energy efficient showerheads make little difference.
+- Water efficient showerheads make little difference.
 FALSE.
 Water-efficient showerheads can actually conserve up to 50 percent of your water usage, especially if you go with the latest and most energy-efficient models.
 Look for showerheads with a WaterSense label from the US EPA.

-Bathroom water use accounts for roughly 30 to 50 percent of your total household water expenditure, and a significant portion of that is hot water used to bathe and shower.
+Hot water can account for up to 20% of your monthly energy use.
+Bathroom water use accounts for roughly 30 to 50 percent of your total household water consumption, and a significant portion of that is hot water used to bathe and shower.
+Using a water saving showerhead can cut your hot water use in half, and reduce your household energy use.

 Homeowners could see a yearly decrease of approximately 11,000 litres of water usage - just by switching to a water-efficient showerhead.